Santa Rosa Personal Injury Attorneys

 4. Damages.
 Damages are the harms (economic and non-economic) that you sustained from the accident.
 They may relate to property damage, physical injury, or mental or emotional distress.
 The court must be able to compensate you monetarily for the damages you incurred.
 Damages vary case by case, but they may include property repair, medical costs, and pain and suffering.

 California law mandates how and when citizens can file a personal injury claim with the courts.
 The personal injury statute of limitations sets how much time you have to file a claim.
-The sooner after an accident that you speak with an attorney, the better your chances of obtaining compensation.
+The sooner you speak with an attorney, the better your chances of obtaining compensation after an accident.

-Our competent and capable personal injury attorneys, know how to efficiently pursue a personal injury case using hard evidence.
+Our competent and capable Santa Rosa personal injury attorneys know how to efficiently pursue a personal injury case using hard evidence.
 We’ll access police records, interview any witnesses and security tape footage when possible.
 We’ll hire an expert witness, usually a doctor, to describe your injuries to a judge or jury.
-We have the resources to give you the best chance at proving a defendant’s negligence in your accident.
+North Bay Legal has the resources to give you the best chance at proving a defendant’s negligence in your accident.